The Influence of Sun Tzu’s Principles on Modern Military Tactics in China

 Chinese information operations also align with Sun Tzu’s teaching that “to subdue the enemy without fighting is the highest skill.”
 By using social media, state-controlled media, and third-party proxies to amplify narratives favorable to Beijing, China seeks to shape the strategic environment in its favor.
 These campaigns erode trust in democratic institutions, create divisions among allied nations, and position China as a responsible power while casting its rivals as aggressors.
 The cumulative effect is a form of political warfare that complements conventional military power.

-Space and Anti-Space Capabilities
+Space and Counterspace Capabilities

 Space has become a domain of strategic competition, and China’s investments in counterspace capabilities are another reflection of Sun Tzu’s influence.
 The PLA has developed direct-ascent anti-satellite missiles, jamming systems, and lasers capable of blinding or damaging sensors on orbiting platforms.
 By targeting the space-based assets that modern militaries rely upon for communication, navigation, and targeting, China aims to create a degree of strategic parity with the United States.
 This is consistent with Sun Tzu’s advice to attack the enemy’s vital points and disrupt their ability to coordinate forces.

 The strategic implications are significant.
 If China can degrade or destroy an adversary’s space assets in the opening moments of a conflict, it dramatically reduces the effectiveness of precision-guided weapons and intelligence systems.
 This ability to achieve a temporary advantage, even if local, exemplifies Sun Tzu’s concept of seizing the initiative and striking where the enemy is vulnerable.
+China’s space strategy also demonstrates the principle of adaptability, as the PLA continuously modifies its orbital tactics in response to evolving threats and technologies.

 Conclusion